edrohan1/edx-documentation/en_us/shared/students/SFD_google_docs.rst

   :alt: A course calendar integrated with a personal Google calendar.

-To add the course calendar to your own calendar, view the course calendar in the course, and then click the **Google Calendar** icon in the lower-right corner of the course calendar.
+To add the course calendar to your own calendar, view the course calendar in the course, and then select the **Google Calendar** icon in the lower-right corner of the course calendar.

 For more information about Google calendars, see the `Google Calendar